minutelab/demos/wordpress/README.md

 **ACTIONS**

-* shell - open a bash command line window connected to the container.
+* shell - opens a bash command line window connected to the container.
 This shell can be used for WP-CLI commands (addressed as 'wp').

 ### `db.mlab` - a generic mariadb server